It’s important to remember that all costs when travelling to another province are usually reimbursed at your home province’s fee guide rates.

 • Dental surgery is reimbursed when hospitalization is required

-• Ambulance fees are covered
+• Ambulance fees are not covered

 • Out-of-country coverage includes emergency medical services paid at the same rates as Manitoba, but the province may not cover the entire amount